Also known as: Noncardiogenic pulmonary edema, Increased-permeability pulmonary edema, ARDS or Acute lung injury

 When to Contact a Medical Professional

-Usually, ARDS occurs during another illness, for which the patient is already in the hospital.
+ARDS most often occurs during another illness, for which the person is already in the hospital.
 In some cases, a healthy person has severe pneumonia that gets worse and becomes ARDS.
 If you have trouble breathing, call your local emergency number (such as 911) or go to the emergency room.

 - Review date: